aep-dev/aep.dev/aip/general/0213/aip.md

 However, some general guidelines are worth noting for this:

-- Schemas **should** only be granted common component status if we are certain that they will never change (at all -- even in ways that would normally be considered backwards compatible).
+- Schemas **should** only be granted common component status if it is certain that they will never change (at all -- even in ways that would normally be considered backwards compatible).
 Common components are generally not versioned, and it must be the case that we can rely on the component to be a